ShandlerR/Animal-Crossing-Calculator/README.md

 Minimum Bells: The Minimum amount that will be used when displaying results.
 If you wanted to see every profit chance ranging from 5,000 to 90,000, Minimum Bells would be that 5,000

-MaxBells: The Maximum amount that will be used when displaying results.
+Maximum Bells: The Maximum amount that will be used when displaying results.
 If you wanted to see every profit chance ranging from 5,000 to 90,000, Maximum Bells would be that 90,000

-Step: The amount the program will step up for the next display. if we wanted to see the results for 0 ; 5,000 ; 10,000 ; 15,000 ; 20,000 The step would be 5,000 because we are incrementing 5,000 higher each input(set to 1 if a single output is required.)
+Step: The amount the program will step up for the next display. if we wanted to see the results for 0 ; 5,000 ; 10,000 ; 15,000 ; 20,000 The step would be 5,000 because we are incrementing 5,000 higher each input (set to 1 if a single output is required.)

 Days: The Amount of time to test against. if we want to see how much money we could make in 10 days, buring 10,000 in the ground every day we would set days to 10.